sean-connor/music-browser/README.md

 -------

 You should build the page as you feel necessary, however the following should be taken into consideration:

-#### Accessibility

-Ensure that your markup takes into account basic accessibility standards.
-For example, the page can be viewed and used without the need for JavaScript to be enabled and any alt attributes and similar are set.

 ####	Standards Compliance